 One of the first decisions you’ll have to make is which LSAT or MCAT course schedule to choose (but you can always change your mind later!).
-Some courses meet once a week, others meet twice a week, and many offer a mix.
+Some courses meet once a week, others meet twice or more per week, and many offer a mix.
 Although all of our courses cover the same great content, the schedule dictates the pace at which that content is covered.

 Please note, to qualify for the Blueprint course guarantee we do have attendance requirements for live sessions.
 Please visit blueprintprep.com/guarantee for the full list of requirements.